csmangum/opusagent/opusagent/mock/README.md

 3. **Add More Scenarios** - Create additional factory functions for your specific use cases
 4. **Integration Testing** - Use the mock client in your integration tests

-The enhanced MockRealtimeClient now provides a complete solution for testing your realtime audio applications with saved audio phrases and configurable responses!
+The enhanced LocalRealtimeClient now provides a complete solution for testing your realtime audio applications with saved audio phrases and configurable responses!